-48. For the purpose of this Part and Part 3, "contract" includes an agreement between-
+47. For the purposes of this Part and Part 3, "contract" includes an agreement between-

-- (a) a housing consumer and a homebuilder; - (b) a housing consumer and a developer;

-(c) a homebuilder or a housing consumer and a certifying body; or

-(d) a homebuilder or a housing consumer and a competent person.
+- (a) a housing consumer and a homebuilder; - (b) a housing consumer and a developer; - (c) a homebuilder or a housing consumer and a certifying body; or - (d) a homebuilder or a housing consumer and a competent person.